 You or someone in your family may have purchased or acquired Livent’s publicly traded common stock pursuant and/or traceable to the Company’s Offering Materials for its initial public offering, commenced on October 11, 2018.
 Receipt of the Notice does not mean that you are a Member of the Settlement Class or that you will be entitled to receive a payment.
 If you received a Notice in the mail, your name was provided by a bank, broker, or other nominee.
 Neither the Parties nor the Claims Administrator have access to your investment records.
 If you wish to be eligible for a payment, you are required to submit a Claim Form.
 (See FAQ 8).

-The Court directed that Notice be sent to Settlement Class Members because they have a right to know about the proposed Settlement of this class action lawsuit, and about all of their options, before the Court decides whether to approve the Settlement.Back To Top
+The Court directed that Notice be sent to Settlement Class Members because they have a right to know about the Settlement of this class action lawsuit, and about all of their options.Back To Top

 The Court in charge of the Action is the Court of Common Pleas of Philadelphia County, Pennsylvania, and the case is known as In re Livent Corporation Securities Litigation, No. 190501229 (the “Action”).
 The Action is assigned to the Honorable Ramy I. Djerassi.